rios0rios0/guide/Code-Style/Python/Tips-and-Tricks.md

 # Tips and Tricks
 This page includes some of the tips and tricks while writing Python programs.
-They don’t quite deserve their own pages, so here they are, stuffed into this one page.
+They don't quite deserve their own pages, so here they are, stuffed into this one page.

 ## Table of Contents
 - [Use Descriptive Names](#use-descriptive-names)